 And then you also become more aware of the incredible amount of noise we are constantly creating to cover up this sensitivity.
 Social media, movies, music, so much of this stuff generates a sort of psychological and emotional pollution that you will want to cleanse from your system.

-Here’s where you again have to watch for the spiritual bypass: when people refure to know what is going on because they don’t want “negative” energy – that’s a form of bypass.
+Here's where you again have to watch for the spiritual bypass: when people refuse to know what is going on because they don't want "negative" energy - that's a form of bypass.
 A spiritual person does not look away from injustice.
-She might not be able to do anything about it, she might be careful about how much or through which media she gets her information, but she doesn’t create a bubble so she can insulate herself from other people’s suffering.
-She finds a way to take care of her needs, holds space when she can, is aware, and acts when she feels called to.
+She might not be able to do anything about it, she might be careful about how much or through which media she gets her information, but she doesn't create a bubble so she can insulate herself from other people's suffering pretending it's not happening, or that it's all their fault, etc. She finds a way to take care of her needs, holds space when she can, is aware, and acts as she feels called to.
 Action takes a lot of forms, from activism, to raising children with love, to doing no harm, etc.

 Tip: Practice slowing down, even just a few minutes a day.
-As you become more present, your sensistivity to your Self and others will increase.
-As you begin to feel more, notice which content affects you and reserve your attention for what is happening in the world, in your community.
+As you become more present, your sensitivity to your Self and others will increase.
+As you begin to feel more, notice which content affects you and reserve your attention for what matters.

-Avoid unnecessary stuff that simply revs you up but does nothing to lift you up.
+Avoid unnecessary stuff that simply revs you up.
 Tune in and observe the effect that the removal of this added noise has on your psyche.
 Once I stopped consuming media as much as before, my capacity for inner peace and meditation greatly increased.

 7. Practice radical acceptance